 This analysis only touches on the potential of HLC to understand the historic character of the landscape and provides the starting point for research for any given area.
-The HLC reveals that the landscape of Brenchley is essentially a post-medieval character which is under-pinned by the medieval origins in its layout.
-The historic character of Brenchley reflects both the ancient landscapes (antiquity) and the modern landscapes (time-depth).
-The changes in the C19 and C20 with the development and then gradual decline in orchards growing are shown across the whole of the parish but the underlying structure of remaining field boundaries, old routeways (lanes and paths) and the dispersed nature of the historic settlement is still present and can be identified here.
-Brenchley is a parish with considerable recorded medieval history, which in turn can still be identified on the ground through the survival of historic landscape features.
+The HLC reveals that the landscape of Paddock Wood carved from the historic parish of Brenchley is essentially one with a post-medieval character which is under-pinned by the medieval origins in its layout.
+The historic character of Paddock Wood reflects both the ancient landscapes (antiquity) and the modern landscapes (time-depth).
+The changes in the 19th century and 20th century with the development and then gradual decline in orchards growing are shown across the whole of the parish but the underlying structure of remaining field boundaries, old routeways (lanes and paths) and the dispersed nature of the historic settlement is still present and can be identified here.
+Paddock Wood as a part of Brenchley is a parish with considerable recorded medieval history, which in turn can still be identified on the ground through the survival of historic landscape features.
 The fragmented field patterns which still survive are evidence of how the landscape was farmed in the medieval and early post-medieval periods.
-The grain of the historic character of Brenchley is still evident today.
+Paddock Wood is an area of considerable time-depth, where the landscape has undergone several cycles of change.
+Evidence for the medieval landscape survives in the routeways, older settlement, ancient boundaries and place-names.